CarterMoody/Real-Time-Strategy-Game/README.md

 The APK in the repository is built for any phone running Android 7.0 Nougat or newer.
 The APK is NOT updated with each new push of code changes.

+To open the Unity Scene Hierarchy (default blank scene is opened by default in Unity Editor):
+- File -> Open Scene -> Assets/Scenes/GameScene.unity

 ## There is a LOT to be added listed below: FEEL FREE TO OPEN A PULL REQUEST :)